What are the “feel” and “culture” of the program?

 How have the work hours restrictions affected residency training and call in your program?

 Our residents continue to learn actively during night team coverage rotations.
 Night team coverage consists of 1 or 2-week blocks throughout the year.
-Each night team helps cover 6 (Sun-Fri) out of every 7 nights.
-Saturday night teams will include residents who are on non-inpatient based rotations.
+Each night team helps cover 6 out of every 7 nights (Sunday – Friday).
+Saturday night cross-coverage residents are on non-inpatient based rotations.
 We have 24/7 in-house attending coverage on all services, providing excellent support and teaching to our night team services.
 Night team experiences exist in the ward, ED, and NICU/newborn.
 Our residents follow a q4 call schedule in the PICU during their PGY-2 and PGY-3 years.
 Our aim is to offer training that allows residents to focus on bedside and longitudinal learning and continuity of clinical experiences.

 Can you describe the pediatric subspecialty experiences?

 Kaiser Permanente Oakland is an academic institution serving as the Northern California Regional Referral Center for most specialties including (but not limited to) hematology/oncology, endocrinology, rheumatology, genetics, metabolic disorders, and cystic fibrosis.
 In addition, most pediatric subspecialties are directly available at the Oakland Medical center, serving as the hub for a regional pediatric referral system, and residents have terrific opportunities to pursue possible fellowship opportunities, research interests, and sharpen their clinical skills and learning in each of these disciplines.
 Lastly, residents develop strong relationships with our subspecialty faculty, cultivating great streams of professional mentorship and clinical guidance both at our medical center and affiliated partner institutions.

 Is the East Bay a nice place to live?